 What has been done so far?

-, as well as a visualisation tool to evaluate the performance and progress of the Member States in relation to the ET2020 targets.
+Various interactive maps have been created to evaluate the performance and progress of the Member States in relation to the ET 2020 targets.

 Finally, additional contextual indicators are provided by the Eurydice Network and JRC's Centre for Research on Education and Lifelong Learning (CRELL).
 Links to this background material can be found below.